The Iraqi High Tribunal operated from 2005 – 2006.

 - In August 2005, the statute was revoked by the Transitional National Assembly of Iraq, and was replaced by an amended statute.
 The Law of the Supreme Iraqi Criminal Tribunal/Iraqi High Criminal Court Law was signed on October 18, 2005.

-- The Rules of Procedure and Evidence are an amended version of the Iraq’s pre-existing Rules of Procedure and Evidence, and some of the Tribunal’s legal jurisdiction comes from the Iraqi Criminal Procedure Code of 1971.
+- The Rules of Procedure and Evidence are an amended version of Iraq’s pre-existing Rules of Procedure and Evidence, and some of the Tribunal’s legal jurisdiction comes from the Iraqi Criminal Procedure Code of 1971.

 The Iraqi High Tribunal was established to try Iraqi nationals or Iraqi residents accused of genocide, crimes against humanity, war crimes, or other serious crimes committed between July 17, 1968 and May 1, 2003.
 However, it was primarily intended to prosecute Saddam Hussein and members of the Ba’ath party.